menonpg/CMU_PGSS2020_MENON_CSLab_LectureFiles/MyNotebooks/README.md

-# This folder contains code:
+# This folder contains the following Python code with links to open in Google Colab, in addition to R scripts (not listed below):

 * myFirstScript.ipynb was a demonstration of how to create a notebook on Google Colab and how to connect the notebook's filesystem to Google Drive.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/menonpg/pgss2020_CSLab_lecture2_temp/blob/master/MyNotebooks/myFirstScript.ipynb)